 Perhaps unusually, it should also include a physical description of you, the borrower (although it provides no guidelines on how that should be written).
 Similarly, the contract should also state the type and the number of the ID you used (such as a driver’s license).

-Next, there are the terms of the title loan.
+Next, there are the terms of title loans in Miami.

 The contract should state: